 I often utilise creative, non-verbal ways of working such as imagery, Sand tray, art materials, stories and Mindfulness.

 I continue to be interested in how body experiences such as symptoms, sexuality, body image, sensations, posture and movement can communicate vital information and, where appropriate, I work with non-touch interventions to help integrate ‘embodied knowledge’ into the healing process.

 It is always a client’s choice to work in ways that they are comfortable with and find useful.

 Together we will seek out what you need in order to find new clarity, empowerment and the possibility of joy.

 Training, qualifications & experience

-I maintained a thriving Therapeutic Massage practice in Edinburgh for 12 years, working with private individuals, in community health projects and I delivered wellbeing programmes in workplaces and events.
-I followed a particular interest in psychotherapeutic approaches to Bodywork.
+I maintained a Therapeutic Massage practice in Edinburgh for 12 years, working with individuals, community health projects and delivering wellbeing programmes in workplaces and at events.
+I followed a particular interest in massage for people living with cancer, and in psychotherapeutic approaches to Bodywork.

 MSc Complementary Therapy (Bodywork) at the School of Integrated Health, University of Westminster, London, 2009.

 Diploma in Psychotherapeutic Counselling, Northern Guild of Counselling and Psychotherapy, 2019